annasree/Credit-Card-Default-Prediction/README.md

 Data satisfies all the ethical requirements, it doesn't contain any personal and confidential details of customers.
 License :- This dataset is licensed under a Creative Commons Attribution 4.0 International (CC BY 4.0) license.
 This allows for the sharing and adaptation of the datasets for any purpose, provided that the appropriate credit is given.
+The data set was uploaded in the repository.
+The code file was uploaded multiple times as the project progressed, after importing the data exploratory data anlysis was conducted to understand the distribution, relationships, and patterns within the dataset.
+After EDA data preprocessing steps were carried out, including feature scaling and adressing class imbalance.
+Kept Random forest as a base model, Trained and tested the dataset with XGBoost, CatBoost and AdaBoost models.
+Compared the result before parameter tuning and after tuning.
+Checked the feature importance of each model.